 The RE-SOURCING project provides a roadmap encompassing recommendations for actions for policy makers, industry and civil society.
 It does not propose new standards or guidelines for the mining step, nor does it attempt to 'reinvent the wheel'.
 For many areas, appropriate standards have already been developed and the first and most important step is to successfully implement these.
 Due to the existence of different standards and certification schemes, it is crucial to harmonise these standards.
 Alignment and mutual recognition are needed to avoid confusion for users and customers in the implementation.
 Implementation, alignment and mutual recognition of these standards is part of the roadmap's recommendations.
 It is important to have the foundation in place before thinking bigger.
-There is ample evidence of companies which, for example, do not respect basic human rights, or governments that fail to address the sustainability principles for protecting local communities.
+There is ample evidence of companies which, for example, do not respect basic human rights, or governments that fail to address the sustainability principles for protecting local communities.5

 The State of Play report serves as a basis and baseline for the development of concrete recommendations for policy makers, industry and civil society for moving ahead from this baseline to the RE-SOURCING project's vision for 2050.
-The recommended actions for policy makers focus on the EU, whereas recommendations for industry and civil society can be considered at a global level.
+The recommended actions for policy makers focus on the EU.
 The RE-SOURCING project recognises the important role of investors, insurance, logistics providers and other business service providers.
 However, they are out of scope for this roadmap as they are relevant for all three sectors (renewable energy, mobility, and electric and electronic equipment) included in the RE-SOURCING project.
-Recommendations for these businesses will therefore be provided in a separate briefing document at a later stage in the project.